oakes/play-cljc/README.md

 `clj -Sdeps '{:deps {leiningen {:mvn/version "2.9.0"}}}' -m leiningen.core.main new play-cljc hello-world`

 This will start you off with a little platformer.
 It will contain a README with all the commands you need to use.
-To make music, [edna](https://github.com/oakes/edna) is a good companion library, and the template above is preconfigured with it.

 ## Documentation